CardSorting/gddbt/README.md

 2. **Streaks**: Users maintain daily learning streaks (similar to Duolingo)
 3. **Achievements**: Users earn achievements for reaching milestones
 4. **Progress Tracking**: Users can track their progress through skills and modules
+5. **Daily Goals**: Users can set and track daily goals with DBT skills used, including reflections on gratitude and achievements
+6. **Social Features**: Users can follow each other, view progress, streaks, and daily goals of friends

 ## Tech Stack